 A great way to engage students in practicing the new skill is with one of our hands-on intervention activities.

-Check out the video below to see examples!
+Check out the video below to see hands on activities in action!

 You’ll want to spend the most time in the “practice” stage of the intervention lesson.
 We recommend around 15 minutes so your students have plenty of time to turn the new concept into a habit!

-You can practice a new skill in many ways, but a good idea is to apply the skill kids have been practicing in context.
-Phonics Reading Passages work really well for this!
+You can practice a new skill in many ways, but a good idea is to apply the skill kids have been practicing both in isolation and in context.
+Our done-for-you phonics lists work well for this!

 Conclude your literacy intervention lesson with a quick check of students’ understanding.
 This doesn’t have to be a new activity.
 You can ask students to demonstrate the practice activity one last time without any teacher guidance.